Tips for Keeping Your Linens Like New

 - As for bed linens, wash new towels before you use them for the first time.
 This will remove any pre-treatments and ensure they are as absorbent as they should be.

 - Wash your towels frequently, every three to four days.
 For colored towels, wash in cold or warm water depending on the care instructions, and don’t use bleach or cleaners with bleaching agents.
 For white towels, you can wash them in hot water with non-chlorine bleach if needed.
-(Be sure to wash white towels separately, to avoid discoloration.)

 - Avoid washing towels with clothing that has zippers, hooks, or Velcro to prevent snags.
 Washing towels with sheets and clothes can also lead to the transfer of lint or fibers, so they should ideally be washed on their own.